vensarip/azure-content/articles/hyper-v-recovery-manager-capacity-planner.md

 5. Enter **Replica site details** (On-premises site to On-premises site replication only)

-    If you’re looking to enable replication to Azure, you should skip the tests involving the replica site.
+    If you’re looking to enable replication to Azure or you didn't prepare an a Hyper-V Host or Cluster as a Recovery server as explained in **Step-2**, you should skip the tests involving the replica site.

     Specify the **Replica site** details in this screen and click ‘Next’:

 	i.
 For a standalone host, enter the server name or FQDN.

 	ii.
-If your Replica host is part of a cluster, enter the FQDN of the Hyper-V Replica Broker Client Access Point (CAP).
+If your Replica host is part of a cluster, you can enter FQDN of one of the following:

+    a.
+The Hyper-V Replica Broker Client Access Point (CAP)

+    b.
+The cluster name

+    c.
+Any node of the cluster

 	   ![Replica Site details](./media/hyper-v-recovery-manager-capacity-planner/image4.png)